-- Calendar – My free calendar app is my favorite productivity tool.
+- Calendar – My standard iOS calendar app is my favorite productivity tool.
 It’s simple: What gets scheduled, gets done.

 - Trello – Trello is a versatile project management tool that can be used in many ways.
-And I use Trello as a backlog of tasks that I have to do.
+I use it to stay on top of my work.

 - Evernote — By far the best note-taking app there is.
 Research shows that our brain works in a similar way Evernote stores notes, ideas, tasks, etc.

-- SelfControl (Mac) / FocusMe (Windows) – I use this to block distracting sites.
+- SelfControl (Mac) / FocusMe (Mac & Windows) – I use this to block distracting sites.

 I draw all the images for my posts myself.
 Here’s what I use: